 Touch on and touch off on any transport, and check the screen to see your balance.
 Top-ups can be made at any bus or major train station, as well as 7/11 convenience stores.
 Before you leave Queensland, return to the place you purchased the card for a refund on any remaining balance.

 Download the Translink app for all information.
 On weekends there are late night buses, however, they run to limited locations, so plan ahead.
 Keep in mind Brisbane city transport might shut down after

 Be aware that after midnight some taxis will try to charge a “late night surcharge” – which is not legal.
 So ask about this before agreeing to a ride, and make sure the driver has the meter on.
 Cabs accept credit cards.

 In Brisbane CBD the speed limit has dropped to 24mi/hour (40km/hour).
 If you happen to drive and find yourself with a traffic infringement or citation, call Department of Transport and Main Roads on 13 23 80 for advice on how to pay.

 How do you stop your bags from being stolen or be tampered with?
-We share our top tips for keeping your luggage safe.
+We share our top tips for keeping your belongings safe while you travel.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.Get a quote